 The practice runs recall systems for all these clinics.
 Patients will be reviewed by the practice nurses and a recall date set.
 This will generally be for one year, but reviews may be more frequent if clinically necessary.
 A recall letter will be sent to patients reminding them to make an appointment.
 A tear off slip is attached to the letter, and patients may return this to us if they do not wish to attend the clinic.
 However, attendance at the clinics is encouraged and enables the nurses to monitor conditions and provide help and advice to patients.

-The practice nurses deal with a wide range of minor injuries.
-These include:-
+Minor Injuries Practice Nurses deal with a wide range of minor injuries including:

 - lacerations capable of closure by simple techniques such as stripping or gluing